Dave Cieslewicz

 [t͡ɕɛɕˈlevit͡ʂ]; born February 17, 1959), commonly referred to as Mayor Dave during his term, is an American politician who was the mayor of Madison, Wisconsin from 2003 to 2011.
 He is a member of the Democratic Party.

 Personal life and early career

 Cieslewicz was born and grew up in the Milwaukee suburb of West Allis, and came to Madison as a student at the University of Wisconsin–Madison.
 He is of Polish descent and was raised in what he identified as a Polish neighborhood.
-His wife is Dianne Cieslewicz, chief of staff to state Senator Fred Risser, and they reside in the Regent Street neighborhood on Madison's near-west side.
+His wife is Dianne Cieslewicz, who worked as chief of staff to state Senator Fred Risser, and they reside in the Regent Street neighborhood on Madison's near-west side.

 Prior to seeking the mayor's office, Cieslewicz was executive director of "1000 Friends of Wisconsin", a land use advocacy organization that lobbied for Wisconsin's Smart Growth planning law.
 He was also a staffer in the Wisconsin State Legislature, a lobbyist for the Nature Conservancy, and an elected member of the Dane County Board of Supervisors.
 He lost a state Assembly race in 1992 to Tammy Baldwin, she later became a U.S. Senator.